On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: System Description

 \subsubsection{Energy Harvesting Model}

-We also assume that the energy harvested by the various SNs exhibits some degree of correlation.
-In particular, the energy harvested by SN $k$ during activation interval $i$ is modelled as follows:
+We also assume that the energy harvested by the various devices exhibits some degree of correlation.
+In particular, the energy harvested by device $k$ during activation interval $i$ is modelled as follows: